 WifiInfoView scans the wireless networks in your area and displays extensive information about them, including: Network Name (SSID), MAC Address, PHY Type (802.11g or 802.11n), RSSI, Signal Quality, Frequency, Channel Number, Maximum Speed, Company Name, Router Modem and Router Name (Only for routers that provides this information), and more.

 When you select a wireless network in the upper pane of this tool, the lower pane displays the Wi-Fi information elements received from this device, in hexadecimal format.
 WifiInfoView also has a summary mode, which displays a summary of all detected wireless networks, grouped by channel number, company that manufactured the router, PHY type, or the maximum speed.

 ↓ 04 – Wireless Mouse, Keyboards, Speakers, And Printers

 Wireless Mouse, Wireless Speakers, Wireless Keyboards, Wireless Headphones and more can interfere with your wifi signals, if possible, use a wired mouse and keyboards.
-I’ve experience this when I purchase a new computer with both wireless mouse and keyboard, initially I thought it was weak batteries or product defect, the problem goes away when I research on the channel frequency my Logitech devices use and change the channel for my router, thus avoiding any conflict due to proximity.
-Yes, I am aware that those are powered by Bluetooth, but the extra noise generated by so many device on the same channel causes a slow response from the device and high latency.
+I experienced this when I purchased a new computer with both wireless mouse and keyboard, initially I thought it was weak batteries or product defect.
+The problem goes away when I research the channel frequency my Logitech devices use and change the channel for my router, thus avoiding any conflict due to proximity.
+Yes, I am aware that those are powered by Bluetooth, but the extra noise generated by so many devices on the same channel causes a slow response from the device and high latency.

 ↓ Want Faster WiFi Connection?
 Here Are 5 Weirdly Easy Tips